sandeeptiwari/RotatingMind/datastructure/src/main/java/com/rottaingmind/ds/dp/revision.md

      Time Complexity: O(N)

-Top Bottom vs Bottom Top
+**Top Bottom vs Bottom Top**

 There are two approaches to dynamic programming:

-Top-down approach
+* Top-down approach
-Bottom-up approach
+* Bottom-up approach
+*
 Top-Down approach follows the memoization technique.
 Here memoization is equal to the sum of recursion and caching.
 Recursion means calling the function itself while caching means storing the intermediate results.

-Advantage- It solves the subproblems only when it is required.
+**Advantage-** It solves the subProblems only when it is required.

+**Disadvantage-**

-Disadvantage- It uses the recursion technique that occupies more memory in the call stack.
+It uses the recursion technique that occupies more memory in the call stack.
 Sometimes when the recursion is too deep, the stack overflow condition will occur.

         int fib(n, vector<int>& dp){